katharsis-dev/OSCP-CheatSheet/README.md

 # OSCP-CheatSheet
-List of common commands I used during my OSCP journey
+List of common commands I used during my Offensive Security Certified Professional (OSCP) Certificate

 If you want to read more about my experience checkout https://katharsis.dev